-Vermont Afterschool, Inc., in collaboration with the Vermont Treasurer’s office, is pleased to offer Financial Literacy Afterschool Grants for Spring 2020.
-These mini-grants are offered to support afterschool programs in providing programming that will enable young Vermonters and their families to become more financially literate.
+Vermont Afterschool, Inc., in collaboration with the Vermont State Treasurer’s Office, is pleased to again be offering the VerMoney Financial Literacy program for Spring 2021.
+These mini-grants provide afterschool and out-of-school time programs with a curriculum, training, and financial support to teach young Vermonters to become more financially literate.

-Financial decisions impact how we all live, work, and play, yet only 22% of Vermonters have participated in financial education in school, college or at work.
-Young people want and need what we all want and need: opportunities to connect, explore interests, build skills, experience supportive relationships, and have a happy, healthy life.
-Young people are also natural problem solvers who are eager to be engaged and to make decisions.
+Financial decisions impact how we all live, work, and play, yet only 22% of Vermonters have participated in financial education in school, college, or work.
+Let’s change that!
 One of the best things we can do for young people is to give them the skills and knowledge they will need in life, including financial literacy.
 Teaching students financial concepts early can positively influence how they manage their finances throughout their lives.
 This curriculum helps young people reflect on the differences between wants and needs, and engages them in making choices about money.

-Afterschool and out-of-school time programs serving youth in grades 2-5 and who serve vulnerable populations are eligible for this mini-grant.
-The grant is to offset the costs of programming including staff training and program materials.
-Grant recipients also have the opportunity to win an additional $200 for your program.
+Afterschool and out-of-school time programs that are new to VerMoney and serve youth in grades 2-5 are eligible for this mini-grant.
+We are able to offer $400 grants to 12 programs to offset the costs of programming including staff training and program materials.
+All participating programs (including grant recipients) also have the opportunity to win an additional $200 for your program.

-Take note: programs that participated last year cannot get the grant again this year.
+Please note: program sites that participated last year cannot get the grant again this year.
 However, if you’d like to participate for a second year you can send staff to the January training, receive three new books, and also be entered into the drawing for $200 at the final celebration in April.
-You do NOT need to send a new application to do so, and please email Sam if you’d like to attend the training and/or receive new books.
+Please check the box on the application that you are a returning program.

-A celebration will be held at the State House in Montpelier on April 9, 2020.
+A celebration will be held in the spring of 2021.
 Three participating programs will each be awarded a $100 cash prize for their engagement with financial literacy programming.
 An additional $100 will be awarded to these programs for their participating students to put their new skills to use by making decisions about how to spend the money.

 - Three books from the VT State Treasurer’s “Reading as an Investment” program